-And then you go to make peach cobbler and realize that the ingredients are not ingredients that make me feel my best.
+That’s this gluten free coconut peach cobbler!Usually when I go to make peach cobbler, I realize that the ingredients are not ingredients that make me feel my best.
 Lots of sugar, white flour, butter, etc. just don’t make my body feel energetic and satisfied.

 Sometimes I want a sweet treat that isn’t going to make me feel awful thirty minutes after enjoying it.